 What is a Betting Exchange?

-Unlike bookmakers, who profit by setting odds in their favor, betting exchanges simply charge a small commission on your winnings.
+Unlike bookmakers, who profit by setting odds in their favour, betting exchanges simply charge a small commission on your winnings.
 This means you’re effectively betting at “true odds,” as the prices are determined by market demand rather than house profit margins.
 This is why Betfair pricing is so accurate.

 How Does a Betting Exchange Work?
+Deeper Explanation

 The mechanics of a betting exchange are different from a traditional bookmaker.
 On an exchange, you’ll see two main options: